sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-12-Spring Bean life cycle.md

 {% endhighlight %}

 ## Spring Boot Runners
-Spring comes with two Runner interfaces CommandLineRunner and ApplicationRunner and they are called after application is intialized.
+Spring comes with two Runner interfaces CommandLineRunner and ApplicationRunner and they are called after application is initialized.
 Here is an example.
 {% highlight JAVA %}
 @Configuration
 class Configuration{